brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 ## 4. Get Your Music Bot <a name="inviteGroovy"></a>

 Groovy bot is one the most popular music bots for Discord.
 Music support from VTTs is unreliable, so if you want music in your game, you should have a music bot as backup.
-This one is especially convenient because all you need to do is give it a link to a youtube or spotify song or playlist and it will do the rest.
-Bots join your server and behave as members just like people do.
-The difference is that you communicate with and configure them using text commands.
-We will confine the groovy bot to the "groovy" channel, so it won't hear any commands entered into the "general" chat.
-We will also restrict players from typing inthe "groovy" channel.
+We will confine Groovy to a single channel so that it won't clutter your chat.
+You also don't want just anyone controlling it.
 DMs should have exclusive control over the music in their games.
-Groovy will join you whichever voice channel you are in when you issue a command.
-It will play music through voice chat just like your players use itto speak.
-When it's left idle for a while, it will automatically leave voice chat.
-You cna;t force it to leave.
+So we'll make sure of that too.

 ### 4.1.
 Invite Groovy Bot